xyxj1024/xyxj1024.github.io/_posts/2023-05-10-benchmarking-protobuf-and-json.md

 ok  	pb-test	21.233s
 ```

 The four columns of the benchmark section are: the number of iterations, time per function call, memory allocation, and the rate of memory allocation, respectively.
-Note that Protobuf has smaller memory footprints and fewer allocations than JSON.
+Note that Protobuf has smaller memory footprints and, in most cases, lower rate of memory allocation than JSON.
 The `marshal` and `unmarshal` speeds of Protobuf are significantly faster than those of JSON, especially for large data size.